I, Tonya and 7 Other Gold Medal-Worthy Olympic Movies

 PERSONAL BEST

-This 1982 movie follows the U.S. women's track and field team as they prepare for the 1980 Olympics.
-Of course, their dreams are dashed when the United States ended up boycotting the 1980 games, which were held in Moscow, due to tensions with the communist Soviet Union.
+This 1982 movie followed the U.S. women's track and field team as they prepared for the 1980 Olympics.
+Of course, their dreams were dashed when the United States ended up boycotting the 1980 games, which were held in Moscow, due to tensions with the communist Soviet Union.

 MIRACLE

-Based on one of the best-known underdog stories in Olympic history, Miracle follows the United States hockey team on the road to and competing in the 1980 Olympics.
+Based on one of the best-known underdog stories in Olympic history, Miracle followed the United States hockey team on the road to and competing in the 1980 Olympics.
 With the Soviet Union favored to win the gold, the U.S. team shocked the world not only beating the Soviets, but going on to win the gold medal — hence the title Miracle.

 COOL RUNNINGS